-Work, energy, and power describe different parts of the same story in physics.
-Work is energy transferred by a force through a displacement, energy tells you how much can change in a system, and power tells you how fast that transfer happens.
+Work, energy, and power describe different parts of the same story: work is energy transferred by a force through a displacement, energy is how much can change in a system, and power is how fast that transfer happens.
+The one check that clears up most beginner mistakes is that work is a transfer, energy is an amount, and power is a rate.

 For a constant force acting over a displacement,